 States can collect taxes from companies with a physical presence — or nexus — to a given state.
-Or, to put it a much simpler way: states can collect taxes from brick-and-mortar businesses, which raises their costs of doing business for brick-and-mortar establishments.
+Or, to put it another way: states can collect taxes from brick-and-mortar businesses, which raises costs of doing business for brick-and-mortar establishments.

-(The Amazon Tax issue is, of course, more complicated than the above explanation; but in this post we’re doing broad strokes.
-If you sell to customers in every state, get with an account or attorney to ensure compliance.)
+(The Amazon Tax issue is, of course, more complicated than the above explanation; but in this post we’re painting broad strokes.
+If you sell to customers in every state, get with an accountant or attorney to ensure compliance.)

 Why Did Louisiana Opt For An Amazon Tax?

 According to reporters, Louisiana legislators needed money to combat a “severe budget crisis.”

 What States Have Online Sales Taxes?

 At the time of this writing, 29 states have some sort of “Amazon tax.”
 They include: